On the Geometric Ergodicity of Hamiltonian Monte Carlo: Overview of Main Results

 \section{Overview of Main Results}

-The majority of results in this paper concern the version of HMC which is typically used in practice, in which the `integration time' for a typical proposal is chosen independently of the current value of the Hamiltonian.
+The majority of results in this paper concern the version of HMC which is typically used in practice, in which the `integration time' for a typical proposal is chosen independently of the current position in the chain.
 In this scenario we have the following result.

 \begin{thm} If Assumptions \textbf{A1} (on page \pageref{ass:A1}), \textbf{A2} (on page \pageref{ass:A2}) and \textbf{A3} (on page \pageref{ass:A3}) hold, then a Markov chain produced by the Hamiltonian Monte Carlo method (outlined in Algorithm \ref{alg:hmc}) will be geometrically ergodic. \end{thm}